svenport/peace/README.md

 # Peace

 Peace is a Mood diary &amp; gym for your thoughts.
 It was made as a project for the [Hamburg Geekettes HackathonHH 2015](http://hamburg-hackathon.de/hackathon).
-It runs as a web app, so you can pretty much open it in almost any device with an internet connection (display quality may vary).
+It runs as a web app, so you can pretty much open it in almost any device with an internet connection (display quality may vary). **Right now is mostly a mockup, but if you join this piece by forking it, we could make it a fully functional app.**

 ##Context